How to Homeschool with Prodigy: 3 Easy Steps for SuccessAll Posts

 Once you decide to homeschool with Prodigy, here’s what will happen:

-- Your child plays Prodigy Math Game (and loves it!)
-Players go on mini-adventures, complete quests and engage in exciting math battles — all while answering math questions to level up and earn rewards.
+- Your child plays Prodigy Math (and has tons of fun!).
+Players go on mini-adventures, complete quests and engage in exciting math battles — all while answering math questions to level-up and earn in-game rewards.

 - The more they play, the more data you’ll get to see their progress and support them where they need it.